 Why did we write this guide?

-If this arrangement sounds tenuous, it's not for lack of trying to find something better.
 In a top Google result for "measure developer productivity," Dustin Barnes neatly summarizes the industry's past efforts to outperform intuition, paraphrased here:

 If there is a holy grail (or white whale) of the technology industry, especially from a management standpoint, it's the measurement of developer productivity.
 Measuring and managing developer productivity, however, has consistently eluded us ...
 In business school, it's still taught that "you can't plan if you can't measure," ... [but] as we've shown above, there still doesn't exist a reliable, objective metric of developer productivity.
 I posit that this problem is unsolved, and will likely remain unsolved.